-Students may bring a sack lunch or purchase a school lunch at a cost of \$2.60, \$.40 reduced price, or free to qualifying students.
+Students may bring a sack lunch or purchase a school lunch at a cost of \$2.70, \$.40 reduced price, or free to qualifying students.
 Applications for reduced or free lunch are available in the District Office.
 ALL students including those receiving free or reduced lunches will be charged \$0.45 for extra milk.
 Lunch menus are posted in homerooms and on the district website.
 Printed copies may be sent home by request.
 At Parkside additional ala carte items may be available for purchase each day, such as a variety of sandwiches, subs, salads, wraps, chips, fruit juice, and ice cream.
 Students are encouraged to purchase only food they will eat during their designated lunch, as no food or drink may be taken outside the cafeteria.
 Students with a negative balance or no lunch card will not be allowed to purchase ala carte items.

 Lunch debit cards are provided to each student at the beginning of the school year.
 The card should be stored at school in the student's homeroom.
 STUDENT ID/LUNCH CARDS SHOULD NEVER BE TAKEN HOME.
 Replacement card fees are as follows: \$1 for the first replacement, \$3 for the second replacement and \$5 for the third and following replacements.
 Students with four lunch card violations will earn a lunch detention.
 Lunch balance information is available and deposits can be made online through TeacherEase, or money can be sent to school in an envelope clearly marked with the student's name, homeroom, and amount enclosed.
 As a courtesy to parents, reminder emails with balance information are sent home periodically, and students with negative lunch balances will receive a daily written reminder.
 Remaining lunch balances will be automatically transferred to the next school term.
 Students bringing a sack lunch need to bring a healthy, balanced lunch.
 NO soda, milk shakes, coffee drinks, or energy drinks will be allowed at lunch time.
 Children are not allowed to trade or share food items with other students.
+Fast Food Lunches are not allowed at Parkside.
+At Northview: students are only allowed to have a special fast food hot lunch (ie: Culvers, McDonalds, Jimmy Johns) brought to school 1 time per year (possible birthday or special celebration).